 Your employer approves a payment → it’s credited to your Shor balance within a couple of minutes.
 No waiting for bank rails to clear.

-Separately, you link a bank account and withdraw from your Shor balance on your own schedule.
-The withdrawal uses your country’s local banking rail.
+Separately, you link a payout method and withdraw from your Shor balance on your own schedule.
+The withdrawal uses the rail for your chosen method.

 Your Shor Account